pilillo/gilberto/README.md

-  -a, --action action             Action is the pipeline to be run -s, --source source             Source defines where to load data from -d, --destination destination   Destination defines where to save results -f, --from date                 Beginning of the time interval -t, --to date                   End of the time interval -r, --repository target         Target folder or endpoint of the repository -c, --code-config-path path     Path of the file containing the checks to instruct the validator -p, --partition-by columns      Columns to use to partition the resulting dataframe
+  -a, --action action             Action is the pipeline to be run -s, --source source             Source defines where to load data from -d, --destination destination   Destination defines where to save results -f, --from date                 Beginning of the time interval (default as yyyy-MM-dd) -t, --to date                   End of the time interval (default as yyyy-MM-dd) -r, --repository target         Target folder or endpoint of the repository -c, --code-config-path path     Path of the file containing the checks to instruct the validator -p, --partition-by columns      Columns to use to partition the resulting dataframe